Meghan Markle ‘Struggling’ To Stay Quiet As Family Drama Threatens Royal Life

 Meghan Markle is reportedly “struggling” to stay silent as her family continues to threaten her life as a royal.

-The former Suits star’s clan has been causing a lot of personal drama for the new Duchess of Sussex since she tied the knot with Prince Harry this past May.
+The former Suits star’s clan has been causing a lot of personal drama for the new Duchess of Sussex since she tied the knot with Prince Harry in May.

-A source close to the newest royal told Us Weekly that Meghan is frustrated she’s not able to do anything about the onslaught of negative press directed towards her by her own family.
+A source close to the newest royal told Us Weekly that Meghan is frustrated she’s not able to do anything about the onslaught of negative press directed toward her by her own family.

 “She’s essentially not able to prevent these kinds of stories.
 Now, everything has to go through official Palace,” the source said.